-Note: The new EU medical device Regulations entered into force in May 2017.
-The medical devices Regulation has a three year transition period and is fully applicable from 26th May 2020.
-The in-vitro diagnostic medical device Regulation has a five year transition period and is fully applicable from 26 May 2022.
+The new EU Medical Device Regulations entered into force in May 2017.
+The Regulation (EU) 2017/745 on medical devices (MDR) has a three-year transition period, plus an additional 12 months’ extension as a result of Covid-19, meaning it is fully applicable from 26 May 2021.
+Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR) has a five-year transition period and is fully applicable from 26 May 2022.

 Who needs to register?

 From May 2021, in accordance with the MDR (as amended), if you are a manufacturer* (including a manufacturer of custom made devices or system and procedure packs), or an authorised representative** located in Ireland, in the absence of EUDAMED, you should register your organisation and all device classes with the HPRA.